eudaq/eudaq/README.md

 Qt version 5 or higher is required to build GUIs.
 ROOT 6 is required for the Online Monitor GUI.

+#### Environments
+The ROOT environment has to be set for a successful installation.
+Additionally, the installation shpuld work when using the standard system Python.
+Sometimes there can be a conflict if using a seperate installation of Python like Anaconda or Miniconda.

 ### For specific Producers and Components

 #### EUDET TLU producer